-ESG case managers shall participate Continuum of Care meetings to coordinate services and to discuss ESG policies and procedures.
+ESG provider managers and case managers shall participate in Clackamas County Continuum of Care meetings to coordinate services and to discuss ESG policies and procedures.
 ESG providers receive feedback from other homeless services providers on all services available for low-income and homeless persons including; accessing mainstream services; housing, legal and health care services.